TheLazySquid/BetterDiscordPlugins/plugins/WiderUserArea/README.md

 # WiderUserArea

+> [!WARNING]
+> This plugin is now obsolete since discord's new UI has this built in.

 This plugin makes the user area at the bottom left of the screen expand left into the server list.

 ![Preview](./images/preview.png)